Humana Inc Annual Shareholders Meeting Transcript

 Operator

+Thank you.
 Good morning.
 The meeting will please come to order.
 I'm Kurt Hilzinger, Chairman of the Board of Directors of Humana Inc., and I will act as Chairman of this meeting.
-Joe Ruschell, Vice President, Associate General Counsel and Corporate Secretary of the company, will act as Secretary of the meeting.
-Joining us on stage is Bruce Broussard, Humana's President and Chief Executive Officer.
-I'd like to welcome all stockholders and guests to this meeting, including those stockholders participating through our webcast.
+Joe Ruschell, Associate Vice President, Assistant General Counsel and Corporate Secretary of the company, will act as secretary of the meeting.

-We have made available the rules of conduct for this meeting, which we ask participants to follow so that we may conduct the meeting in an orderly fashion.
-As outlined in the rules of conduct, I wish to remind you that only
+I'd like to begin by welcoming all stockholders and guests.
+Thank you for attending and for being understanding of our decision to meet virtually again this year, as we continue to prioritize the safety of our associates, stockholders and stakeholders during the ongoing pandemic.
+I'd also like to reiterate that our strong preference is to hold an in-person annual meeting, and we hope to return to that format in 2022.

+Please be advised that all materials that would have been made available to you in p

 Humana Inc Annual Shareholders Meeting Transcript